songololo/ua-dataset-madrid/README.md

 Packages can then be installed into a virtual environment per `pdm install`.

-If using an IDE the `.venv` should be detected.
+If using an IDE the `.venv` should be detected automatically by IDEs such as vscode.

 Create a `temp` folder inside the repository's root folder.
 This folder is ignored by `.gitignore` but is necessary for the script to output files from the processing steps.